kstrickland0612/flashcards-client/README.md

 10. As a user, I want to add cards to and remove cards from my deck, which is a storing area for all the cards I’m interested in drilling myself on.
 11. As a user, I want to browse existing categories of cards as if they are decks (for example: Spanish, computer science, history, biology).
 12. As a user, I want to rate my happiness with my answer for each card.
 A happy rating will give me a point.
 Points will make fun things happen in my account (TBD).

+## Challenges/Victories

+- **CSS Design**

+  I really wanted to challenge myself on CSS with this project.
+The concept of flipping cards and creating a clean UX was really appealing to me when I thought up this app.
+It's been a major victory to finally understand flexbox and use it well, and to get the cards to flip using transform: rotate.
+I spent time learning the ins and outs of media queries and Bootstrap's grid system to make the design responsive on mobile.

+- **Filtering results in React / Search Feature**

+	Creating the individual card category views and the card search were fun.
+Implementing these features really helped me get familiar with how React works.
+They might seem small, but there's a lot going on under the hood to let users see matching restults as they type into the search bar, and to let them see a de-duplicated list of card categories in the 'Filter by Tag' dropdown.

 ## Future Thinking